Name : Acacia

 Position: First Mate

 Former Navy Rear Admiral: Acacia was once a commissioned rear-admiral among the marines with his own ship and crew.
-As such, he’s an experienced—albeit unwilling—leader and is exceptionally effective at disciplining his subordinates when motivated to do so.
+As such, he’s an experienced—albeit unwilling—leader and is exceptionally effective at disciplining his subordinates.
 The tricky part is motivating him to do so.
 He’d much rather sleep and let someone else play the boss.

 Painter: As a child, his family required him to learn and master at least one craft or art.
 Having no particular interests of his own, he went with his older sister’s choice—painting.
 Despite the low expectations of his father, the boy turned out to be surprisingly good at it.
-Once he left the influence of his family, he never cared to paint for others' pleasure and has since kept his hidden talent… hidden.
+Once he left the influence of his family, he never cared to paint for others' pleasure and has since kept his talent hidden.

 Hair Style: Acacia's hair is of moderate length, and would reach halfway down his neck if it wasn't so naturally spiky (he’s far too lazy and uncaring to actually style his hair - must be nice to have God-given good looks).
 More strangely, his hair remains stubbornly spiky even when wet—except for the three or four pointed locks always hanging loosely over his forehead and temples.

 Hair Color: Abyssal black

 Eye Color: Devilish red

 Scars: Acacia has a long slash wound stretching diagonally across his back.
 He also has several skin discolorations, burns, and stitch marks on his chest and limbs.

 Clothing and Accessories:

 Acacia is usually seen wearing monochromatic clothing, with blue and black tones and white accents.
 His favourite article of clothing is a black hoodie with a dramatically baggy hoody.
 Several graceful porcelain-white wings are printed on this hoodie, which lend Acacia an uncharacteristic fashionable appearance.

 Under the hoodie, Acacia mostly wears cotton crew-neck shirts with less flashy prints, again, maintaining the monochromatic colour scheme.
 This applies to his bottoms also, which vary wildly from jeans to cargo shorts to track pants but are always coloured black or darker shades of blue.